osiau/GIS713DataChallenge/the-end.md

 We’re all in this together, and political divisiveness can only hinder collaboration and recovery.

 ....
-That, andnd there’s not enough evidence.
+That, and there’s not enough evidence.